 Press the Farmers cheese through a sieve.
 (This is the hardest part of the recipe) If you find a very small curd cheese you won’t have to do this to the cheese.
 I usually use a wooden spoon and press it through a wire strainer a little at a time.
 Separate the egg yolks from the whites.
 (You will not be using the whites).

 Press the egg yolks through the sieve.
 Cream the sugar and butter together.
 Beat in the egg yolks.
 Beat in the cheese.
 Add whipping cream and mix well.
 You will place the mixture into a strainer lined with about 3 layers of cheesecloth.
 You will need enough cheesecloth to wrap up and over the top of the cheese.
-Place the cheese mixture into the cheese cloth lined strainer.
+Place the cheese mixture into the cheese cloth lined strainer or another container to mold into shape.
 Bring the ends of the cheese cloth up and tie the ends on top of the cheese in a knot.
 Place the sieve into a larger bowl suspended with enough room for the cheese to drain without sitting in the drained liquid.
 Place a plate on top of the cheese an place a heavy rock, brick, or other weight on top of the plate.
 Refrigerate over night.

 This recipe is enough to feed an army.
 If you don’t have to feed an army here’s a scaled down version :0)